You want to see clips, huh? Here’s a sampling.

 Chicago’s Visceral Dance brings in Danielle Agami, an Israeli-born, LA-based choreographer to create a new work about laughter in trying political times.
 (Oct 2017) Digital link.

-Coming soon: a peek at an unexpected dance collaboration between Megan Rhyme and Tanniqua-Kay Buchanan on a new piece: In the Presence of Chasms.
+A peek at an unexpected dance collaboration between Megan Rhyme and Tanniqua-Kay Buchanan on a new piece: In the Presence of Chasms.
 (Nov 2017)

 Huffington Post — I drafted this op-ed on the California Fourteen — members of the US House who voted for the AHCA.
 (May 15 2017)